PrateekSogra/CS677-Parallel-optimised-View-Synthesis/README.md

 6. The time taken for surface rendering optimization is stored in results1.csv and volume rendering optimization is stored in results2.csv.
 The columns in results1/2.csv represent number of processes, number of viewpoints, time taken.

-7. This cam be analysed by opttime.
+7. This can be analysed by opttime.

 8. Similarity results can be reproduced using similaritygraphs.ipynb.
 The similarity and opttime codes are in the helper files.